Serena Williams Opens Up About Grand Slam Plans, Pregnancy, And ‘Mom Guilt’

 Handling the pressure of raising a child while maintaining a legendary tennis career has not been a cakewalk.
 Williams counts on the uplifting power of her 9 million Instagram followers when she’s stressed out about family issues.
 She wasn’t present when Olympia took her first steps, but reaching out to her vast social network helped her realize that it’s “almost more normal to miss it than to make it.”

-The superstar recently started the hasthag #ThisMama, sharing an anecdote about her 11-month old getting sick on a plane.
+The superstar recently started the hasthag #ThisMama, sharing an anecdote about her 11-month-old getting sick on a plane.
 Williams urged other parents to share their stories and remember “the importance of supporting one another through the highs, lows, laughs and tears.”

 Kids humble us.
 The other day on a flight home Olympia had so much energy and insisted on running up and down the aisle.
 When I finally got her to calm down and sit still, she threw up all over me and in the aisle. #ThisMama wants to remind all mothers the importance of supporting one another through the highs, lows, laughs and tears. _ Share your own stories of motherhood with hashtag #ThisMama.
 I’d love to hear them!